 We provide a personalised service to jobseekers over the course of several hourly sessions.

 The initial session is spent getting to know the jobseeker, understanding their skills and type of work they are suited for and explaining the further help available.

 Our highly skilled team of advisers provide help with CV writing, career guidance, business start-up advice, job search, applications and letters to employers.
 We can also arrange a mock interview with feedback.
 We offer a wide range of workshops and training opportunities and a popular Job Club.

 Prospective employers like our service because they find that applicants are job-ready and potentially suitable for employment.

 “The wonderful, committed and KIND volunteers at People Matter have made a massive difference to my life on many levels and I cannot thank them enough.
 The services they provide are invaluable and I hope more people will have their working lives enhanced by them, as I have”.

 I love my job and People Matter really did change my life”.

 Through practical, social and emotional support to jobseekers like Donna and Brian, we help people realise their full potential so that they have an opportunity to find and retain meaningful and satisfying work, or access appropriate training opportunities.

-Our day to day work with jobseekers is provided by our team of experienced and qualified Advisers, our work with employers is provided by our Employer Development team and managed by our management team.
+Our day to day work with jobseekers is provided by our team of experienced and qualified Advisers, our work with employers is provided by our Working for You Team and managed by our management team.
 We are also supported by a number of other volunteers who provide cover on reception, in finance, data inputting, our listening service, workshops and looking after our building.

 Alongside our Board of Trustees who oversee our work, we are delighted to have an Advisory Panel involving influential and top business people in the town.